For first time visitors to Lanzarote, you may be wondering how to fill up your hire car at petrol stations.

 I remember when we first arrived on the island we had no idea of how to say what we wanted in Spanish or what to expect when we drove on to the forecourt – we still laugh about it now, we had picked up a hire car for 3 days and asked for twenty pounds worth of fuel at the rate in pesetas back then, it was full at less than half this amount much to the amusement of the petrol attendant.

 We arrange car hire for thousands of visitors to Lanzarote every year, we don’t have any hidden charges on top of the rental price such as fuel surcharges, the car is supplied with up to a 1/4 tank of fuel and you are asked to return it about the same level.
-There is now a petrol station at the airport so if the fuel gauge is showing nearly empty, stop here before driving on to your accommodation.
+There is now a petrol station at the airport so if you want to, stop there and fill up before driving on to your accommodation.

 If late in the evening you may be required to pay first before being authorised to fill the car.
 Typically petrol stations are open from 08:00 to 22:00 each day.

 The majority of petrol stations in Lanzarote have a fuel attendant, they will walk around to the drivers window and ask how much fuel you want to put in the car and take your keys if they required to open the fuel flap.
 Very few speak English, the easiest way is to ask for them to fill the tank, this is simply “lleno por favor” (pronounced: yeno por fabor).
 You simply sit in the car and enjoy the service.

 If you are at a self service station, there are buttons of €1 and €10 you press the buttons until you reach the amount you want to pay (e.g. press €10 twice for €20) or use the unlimited one to fill the car up.
 You don’t need to hold the handle during the fill, the pump will stop at the amount required or when full.